crlxs/homelab/ansible/README.md

 ## Requirements

-Install the ansible-galaxy collections defined in the requirements file:
+1. Install the ansible-galaxy collections defined in the requirements file:

 ```
 ansible-galaxy collection install -r ansible/requirements.yaml
 ```

-The Proxmox modules also require some Python packages on the Ansible controller:
+2. The Proxmox modules also require some Python packages on the Ansible controller:

 ```
 python3 -m pip install proxmoxer requests requests_toolbelt
 ```

-### Proxmox API variables
+3. Proxmox API.
 The provisioning playbooks run locally and authenticate against the Proxmox API.
 Connection settings live in `inventory/group_vars/proxmox.yaml`.

 The API token secret is not committed.
 Provide it either via an ansible-vault encrypted variable (`vault_proxmox_api_token_secret`) or via the environment:

 ```
 export PROXMOX_TOKEN_SECRET='...'
 ```

-### How to create the API token + user
+3.1.
+How to create the API token + user

 1. Create the Proxmox user